willy1989cv/datahub-playground/blog/add a table to our content.md

   }}
 />

-### Adding data through an external sources
+### Adding Data from External Sources

-Your data can also be a csv file that is hosted somewhere else, you can show it on your story passing a `data.url` property to the FlatUiComponent:
+If your data is stored in an external CSV file, you can display it by passing the `data.url` property to the `FlatUiTable` component:

 ```js
 <FlatUiTable